osquery/foundation/docs/office-hours/20210706_meeting_notes.md

 ## Windows NTFS FIM Errors

-Sebastiaan on Slack was running into a bunch of windows FIM issues.
+Sebastian on Slack was running into a bunch of windows FIM issues.

 This looks like a stream of errors like `Failed to remap the rename records`